Athlon: Palomino

 On May 14, 2001, AMD released the Athlon XP processor.
 It debuted as the Mobile Athlon 4, a mobile version codenamed Corvette, with the desktop Athlon XP released in the fall.
-The third-generation Athlon, code-named Palomino, came out on October 9, 2001, as the Athlon XP, with the suffix signifying extended performance and unofficially referencing Windows XP.
+The third-generation Athlon, code-named Palomino, came out on October 9, 2001, as the Athlon XP, with the suffix signifying extreme performance and unofficially referencing Windows XP.
 Palomino's design used 180 nm fabrication process size.
 The Athlon XP was marketed using a performance rating (PR) system comparing it to the Thunderbird predecessor core.
 Among other changes, Palomino consumed 20% less power than the Thunderbird, comparatively reducing heat output, and was roughly 10% faster than Thunderbird.
 Palomino also had enhanced K7's TLB architecture and included a hardware data prefetch mechanism to take better advantage of memory bandwidth.
 Palomino was the first K7 core to include the full SSE instruction set from the Intel Pentium III, as well as AMD's 3DNow!
 Professional.
 Palomino was also the first socketed Athlon officially supporting dual processing, with chips certified for that purpose branded as the Athlon MP (multi processing), which had different specifications.
 According to HardwareZone, it was possible to modify the Athlon XP to function as an MP.